 In 2008, the World Heritage Committee at its 32nd session (Quebec City, 2008) examined the Integrated Implementation Strategy of the Thematic Initiative “Astronomy and World Heritage” (document WHC-08/32.COM/INF.5C , Decision 32 COM 5).
 This strategy, prepared in coordination with the National Focal Points in charge of the implementation of the Initiative, Advisory Bodies and the International Astronomical Union (IAU), aims to improve the identification, conservation and management of the specific types of properties connected with astronomical observations and traditional astronomical knowledge.

 In October 2008, UNESCO signed a Memorandum of Understanding with the International Astronomical Union (IAU) as a result of which the IAU has become integrally involved in the process of advancing the initiative.
-One of the first actions of the IAU was to set up a Working Group on Astronomy and World Heritage.
-For more information on its activities visit the Working Group’s website at www.astronomicalheritage.org.
+One of the first actions of the IAU was to set up a Working Group on Astronomy and World Heritage, which has since become its Commission C4 on World Heritage and Astronomy.
+For more information on its activities visit the Commission's website at www.astronomicalheritage.org.

 In order to facilitate the identification and nomination process of astronomical sites, a cycle of activities Astronomy and World Heritage: across time and continents was launched by the Director-General of UNESCO in 2009 during the opening ceremony of the International Year of Astronomy “ The Universe, Yours to Discover ”.